lmcai/PhyloHerb/README.md

 4. Where are the limits?

-About 1-6% of the reads from genome skimming are from plastomes.
+About 0.5-6% of the reads from genome skimming come from plastomes.
 The base coverage is roughly half for mitochondria and 2X for nuclear ribosomal regions compared to plastids.
 Theoretically the base coverage vary with the size of the nuclear genome and the abundance of these genetic regions within a cell, but we found it to be relatively consistent across flowering plant species despite the dramatic difference in their genome sizes (200 Mb to 3Gb).
 Below is a **very rough** estimation of what you may expect for plastome from certain amount of input data.

 <img src="/images/coverage.png" width="400" height="130">